 The building is on a public water supply system.
 The building is connected to the municipal sewer system.
-Cross link polyethylene (PEX) plastic tubing is used for water supply piping.
-ABS plastic is used for the drain, waste and vent pipes.
+Copper tubing is used for the water supply piping.
+Copper and ABS plastic is used for the drain, waste and vent pipes.